yjh-jy/dsa4213-group3-pdpa-qa-system/src/rag_service/eval_runs/qwen_3_4b/qualitative_eval/human/README_eval.md

-# Human Eval (2 Raters, 50 Prompts) — Quick Start
+# Human Eval (N Raters, 50 Prompts)

 ## Files
 - `create_double_blind.py`: Run this script to generate a template file with the PDPABench_test questions in randomized order.
-Follow the instructions there on the file paths.
+Follow the instructions regarding the file paths.
-- `raterX_template.xlsx`: Fill these with judgments.
+- `raterX_template.xlsx`: Before filling these with judgments, remember to blank out the last column as it contains the answers to which system is rag.
 - `analysis.py`: Run to compute win rates, significance (sign test), Cohen's kappa, and rating summaries.

 ## Rater instructions